thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/Semantic/README.md

 1. In your `/WIP/` directory create a new directory called `LoremIpsum`.
 Inside of this new directory create a new file `lorem-ipsum.html`.

-1. Type html and choose the template that is just labeled html.
-View slide for screenshot of which to use.
+1. In this file, type html and from the template choose the template with the word html in a white box with dotted bottom border.
+(View the screenshot in this directory if needed).

 1. Notice:
     * that the title tag is highlighted - type Lorem Ipsum.